Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

 Simple Deform Modifier
 **********************

-The Simple Deform modifier allows easy application of a simple deformation to an object (meshes, lattices, curves, surfaces and texts are supported).
+The Simple Deform Modifier allows easy application of a simple deformation to an object (meshes, lattices, curves, surfaces and texts are supported).

 Using another object, it is possible to define the axis and origin of the deformation,